Dheena19/Amazon-prime-music-UI-redesign/README.md

 Our design managed to overcome almost all of the limitations we identified from the app and received above 70% of positive responses from different categories of user.
 Our prototype is designed successfully by following Norman’s 7 principles of usability.

 # Link
-Datailed analysis with wiraframes is available in the following figma link
+Detailed analysis with wiraframes is available in the following figma link

 https://www.figma.com/file/AXFyivvvG1zwGZdZVRfKso/HCI-Project?node-id=0%3A1&t=npY0kKCdniDa1CtO-1